 Self-knowledge can be tricky.
-When love – that feeling that highlights our innate need to connect and opens up ways to do so – gets thrown into the mix, understanding ourselves through the knowledge we have gathered over the course of our lives can become trickier.
-When we set our introspective lens on the issue of love in our lives, we realise that what most of us describe as a longing for love is in fact the abundant presence of a debilitating emotion: loneliness – that feeling that highlights our disconnection from others and blinds us from ways to connect.
+When love, that feeling that highlights our innate need to connect and opens up ways to do so, gets thrown into the mix, understanding ourselves through the knowledge we have gathered over the course of our lives can become trickier.
+When we set our introspective lens on the issue of love in our lives, we realise that what most of us describe as a longing for love is in fact the abundant presence of a debilitating emotion: loneliness – a feeling that highlights our disconnection from others yet blinds us from ways to connect.
 It can be difficult to tell the two apart, because both appear to be the same .
-In my experience it seems as though they are emotions at opposite sides of an equation, in the way that 2+7 = 9 show mathematical programs at opposite sides of an equation: our sense of loneliness results from our longing for love and vice versa.
+From my experience it seems as though they are emotions at opposite sides of an equation, in the way that 2+7 = 9 show mathematical programs at opposite sides of an equation: our sense of loneliness results from our longing for love and vice versa.
 However, they remain distinct emotions .
 Our approaches to address the presence of these sister emotions in our lives tend to be different but they can be said to arise from one of two motives: to fix the disconnection we experience or to nourish our ability to connect.
 Our place in unraveling the trick is to remember that nourishing our ability to connect takes care of the feelings of disconnection we experience.

 Say you have a withering plant in a flower-pot.
-It’s the harmattan season so a thick film of dust is settled on the leaves, adding to its brown.
+It’s the harmattan season so a thick film of dust is settled on the leaves adding to its brown.
 What would you do to get the plant to its healthy state?
 I doubt you would make to clean the leaves of the plant of dust or airbrush them with a befitting colour green.
-What I suspect you’d do is you would pour abundant water onto the soil in which the plant is rooted.
-And watch the plant, as time progresses, send the water to its leaves (along with soil nutrients) to not only rid its leaves of dust but transform them into a green appealing enough for you to qualify the plant as beautiful.
-You’d be surprised how many of us use dusters and airbrushes to rid ourselves of the dust of disconnectedness that accumulate from the absence of love – the ability to connect – in our lives.
+What I suspect you’d do is pour abundant water onto the soil in which the plant is rooted and watch the plant, as time progresses, send the water (along with soil nutrients) to its leaves to not only rid its leaves of dust but transform them into a green appealing enough for you to qualify the plant as beautiful.
+It should be surprising and unsettling that many of us use dusters and airbrushes to rid ourselves of the dust of disconnectedness that accumulate from the absence of love in our lives.
 The remedy we need bring into transforming our withering lives as influenced by love isn’t to fix feelings of disconnection highlighted by loneliness it rests in how adept we are at nourishing our capacity for connection.

 The Purpose of Grindr

-Igniting our ability to connect is what Grindr was made to achieve.
-Here is what Joel Simkhai, the founder of Grindr, said about the inception of Grindr in an interview with Dina-Ray Ramos of newnownext.com:
+Nourishing our ability to connect is what Grindr was made to achieve.
+Here is what Joel Simkhai, the founder of Grindr, said in an interview with Dina-Ray Ramos of newnownext.com about the inception of Grindr:

-When asked about the reception of Grindr, Scott added:
+When asked about the reception of Grindr, Scott said:

 How to Find Love

-Here is a common yet interesting idea: you have a soul mate.
-You have that person made for you by destiny.
-That person with whom you will know no suffering because at the dawn of your communion with this person you will only know happiness and you live with this person in perpetual happiness for the rest of your days.
+Here is a common idea: you have a soul mate.
+You have that one person assigned to you by destiny; that person with whom you will know no suffering because from the dawn of your communion with this person you will only know happiness and you live with this person in perpetual happiness for the rest of your days.

 This difference between us and those who lived in the 18th century is worthy of attention because it shows the way we think about love, communion and marriage is far from being a fixed rite handed down to humanity from the beginning of time (as some bits of culture would have us believe).
 The way we think about love, its role and manifestations in our lives is subject to change.
 Quite a number of ideas surrounding love is cultural.
-This is not to suggest that love is a cultural construct.
-It points to something else: that love permeates through culture, acting on it and acted upon.
-It is subject to whatever culture makes of it.
-It doesn’t drive culture, it is driven by culture.
-And the way we think about falling in love (the bit independent of culture) has to do with, in addition to how we feel, what we expect and what is expected of us.
+This isn’t to suggest love is a cultural construct.
+It points to something else: that love permeates through culture, acting on it and acted upon by it.
+Love is subject to what culture makes of it while being independent of culture.
+It drives culture and it is driven by culture.
+The way we think about falling in love (the bit independent of culture) has to do with, in addition to what we feel, what we expect and what is expected of us.

-If we tweak elements of what lies at the ends of the equal-to sign, much like we did with our mathematical counterpart by introducing an arithmetic operator.
-We can bring a little more nuance to the disparity that exist between a sense of loneliness and an absence of love.
+If we tweak elements of what lies at the ends of the equal sign much like we did with our mathematical counterpart by introducing an arithmetic operator, we can bring a little more nuance to the disparity that exist between a sense of loneliness and an absence of love.

 Let’s give love the following rather crude meanings:

-A sense of loneliness ≠ an absence of someone who understands you
+A sense of loneliness ≠ an absence of someone who understands you. —– b

 2. All emotions arise from the same source: the limbic system.
 Though It can be easy to tell some apart from the rest, some can prove a source of confusion by appearing like one another.